Oleksiy-Zhukov/Kaggle-Competitions/PS/S3E13/README.md

 ```

 ### 5. Model Optimization
-To maximize model performance, we used Optuna to optimize hyperparameters for each model.
-Additionally, we optimized the ensemble weights to achieve the best possible combination of individual models.
+To maximize model performance, I used Optuna to optimize hyperparameters for each model.
+Additionally, I optimized the ensemble weights to achieve the best possible combination of individual models.
 This is code I used to hypertune my models:

 ```python